 The first black immigrants arrived in British Columbia from California in 1858.
 They settled in Victoria and Salt Spring Island, but began migrating to Vancouver in the early 1900s, making their homes in Strathcona, an east side, working-class neighborhood that was the original home to Vancouver’s Italian community, as well as the southern edge of Chinatown.
 They were joined by black homesteaders from Alberta, who originally came from Oklahoma, and by black railroad porters worked at the Great Northern Railway nearby.
 Housing discrimination in other parts of Vancouver also concentrated the city’s black population in this area.

 Black cultural institutions the neighbourhood was known for included “chicken house” restaurants, which often doubled as speakeasies — best known was Vie’s Chicken and Steak house — as well as the African Methodist Episcopal Fountain Chapel (founded in 1923) and the residential quarters of the Brotherhood of Sleeping Car Porters.
 At its height in 1940s, the black population in Strathcona numbered approximately 800.

 The neighbourhood was home to Nora Hendrix, grandmother to rock legend Jimi Hendrix and a cook at Vie’s Chicken and Steak House.
 Nora Hendrix was involved in the community from the 1920s through to its demise, remaining nearby until the 1980s.
 Jimi Hendrix is known to have visited his grandmother during his childhood, and attended the West End’s Dawson School Annex in 1949 (formerly at Barclay and Burrard Sts).
-Other performers from the community who achieved notoriety include Eleanor Collins, the first Black woman to host a national television show in Canada, the singer and actor Thelma Gibson-Towns and her brother Leonard Gibson, whose Negro Workshop Dance Group led to his work with Ballet British Columbia.
-Another prominent resident was Fielding William Spotts Jr. who became Western Canada’s first Baptist.
+Other performers from the community include the singer and actor Thelma Gibson-Towns and her brother Leonard Gibson, whose Negro Workshop Dance Group led to his work with Ballet British Columbia.